 The indoor shoes are very soft and prone to wear faster also it does not give you a better grip.
 But the outdoor shoes are made such a way that it overcomes all these problems.

 First of all, it lasts longer than indoor shoes, and you can wear this shoes even indoors too.
 But you can’t wear indoor shoes in every court.

-The dusty courts will give you a better traction because of perfect attraction between the dust and the outsole.
+The dusty courts will give you better traction because of the perfect attraction between the dust and the outsole.